-Where Af for each location i that is identified in flight (i.e., Flighti = 1) is drawn from a common Gamma distribution with shape parameter α and rate parameter β.
-The status of the birds, whether it is in flight or in the air, is evaluated by
+Where Af for each location i that is identified in flight (i.e., Flighti = 1) is drawn from a log-normal distribution with location parameter μf and scale parameter σf.
+We chose a log-normal distribution because it accommodated a heavy right tail, which is a common feature of bird altitude distributions (White et al. 2020).
+The flight status of the birds is the function of a Bernoulli distribution